uhellstr/oracle.os_tools/README.md

 To use the utilities the following minimum requirements must be met:

-* Linux or MacOS as client for the utilities
+* Linux or MacOS (M1 mac support with ansible running on brew under Rossetta2)  as client for the utilities
+* Oracle Java Linux (Recommended version 11 LTS and tested and verified under Linux, MacOS (even M1 works fine since Oracle Java universal)
 * Oracle Instant Client 12c or higher is required
 * Python 3 (If not installed easily installed thru Anaconda.
-See andaconda.com)
+See andaconda.com.
+Python 3 on Mac either thru Developer Toosl or conda via rosetta)
 * cx_Oracle python module matching your current python environment in working condition
 * ansible with ssh authentications keys against Linux/Unix database nodes (No passwords logon against Oracle servers for ansible to work)
 * Supports Single instances, Rac One and RAC environment.